 Why do people lose trust in institutions and decide to stop participating in them?
 Does opting out of one institution lead people to opt out of others?

-My research focuses on changes in the way people understand community and authority shape how they participate in politics and civic life.
+My research focuses on how our understandings of community and authority shape how we participate in civic life.
 This research currently focuses on two areas:

 The Politics of Nonreligion

 The number of Americans with no religious identification has grown dramatically from just 9% of the population in 1990 to 23% in 2018.
 Does this have a substantive political impact?
 My dissertation examines voter turnout, public opinion trends, and political advocacy from forty nonreligious groups to advance what we know about democratic engagement among both strongly identified nonreligious Americans and the majority who prefer to be just "nothing in particular."

 Edgell, Penny, Jacqui Frost, and Evan Stewart.
 2017.
 “From Existential to Social Understandings of Risk: Examining Gender Differences in Nonreligion.”
 Social Currents 4(6):556–74.